github/docs/content/code-security/dependabot/dependabot-alerts/about-dependabot-alerts.md

 {% data variables.product.product_name %} starts generating the dependency graph immediately and generates alerts for any insecure dependencies as soon as they are identified.
 The graph is usually populated within minutes but this may take longer for repositories with many dependencies.
 For more information, see "[Managing data use settings for your private repository](/get-started/privacy-on-github/managing-data-use-settings-for-your-private-repository)."
 {% endif %}

 When {% data variables.product.product_name %} identifies a vulnerable dependency{% ifversion GH-advisory-db-supports-malware %} or malware{% endif %}, we generate a {% data variables.product.prodname_dependabot %} alert and display it {% ifversion fpt or ghec or ghes %} on the Security tab for the repository and{% endif %} in the repository's dependency graph.
 The alert includes {% ifversion fpt or ghec or ghes %}a link to the affected file in the project, and {% endif %}information about a fixed version. {% data variables.product.product_name %} may also notify the maintainers of affected repositories about the new alert according to their notification preferences.
-For more information, see "[Configuring notifications for vulnerable dependencies](/code-security/supply-chain-security/configuring-notifications-for-vulnerable-dependencies)."
+For more information, see "[Configuring notifications for {% data variables.product.prodname_dependabot_alerts %}](/code-security/dependabot/dependabot-alerts/configuring-notifications-for-dependabot-alerts)."

 {% ifversion fpt or ghec or ghes > 3.2 %}
 For repositories where {% data variables.product.prodname_dependabot_security_updates %} are enabled, the alert may also contain a link to a pull request to update the manifest or lock file to the minimum version that resolves the vulnerability.
 For more information, see "[About {% data variables.product.prodname_dependabot_security_updates %}](/github/managing-security-vulnerabilities/about-dependabot-security-updates)."